Stammering starting in adulthood: Craig's suspected FND journey

 There is a future, living with FND, and that's the most important thing to remember.

 Have you started stammering as an adult?
-See our Stammers Starting In Adulthood page for information and help.
+See What Causes Stammering? for information and help.

 You can meet others and get support through our Adults New To Stammering Group, which meets online every month.